 CHIYA SAKAGAMI, a semi-emotionless girl who's Yuzuka's best friend.
 It would be harsh to call her a lesbian stalker and she's only scary if you're Miton.
 She's quite funny.

 DAIYA TEDEFUU, a much younger girl who's not magical but can see Miton anyway.
 She also sees dead people, but she's happy with this.

 MAFUYU SHINOKI, a slightly older magical girl whose battle outfit is a Santa Claus suit.
 She likes being a magical girl and her mascot animal is a deadpan talking penguin with attitude.

 I also particularly liked the Season 2 opening.

 It's fun.
 I enjoyed it.
-Everyone's nice, if you don't count some comedy treatment of Miton.
+Everyone's nice, if you don't count some slapstick towards Miton.
 (He's generally asking for it, although Chiya's definition of "asking for it" is broad when it comes to Yuzuka.
 She's protective.)
 However it's not just parodic, with more depth in the characterisation of Yuzuka and some genuinely sweet moments.
 It's charming to see her playing with her water powers in ep.5, for instance, or conceding at the end that on balance she has actually come to like being a magical girl.
 It's not a heavyweight show and there's not a lot here to discuss, but it's still pleasant to watch and easily one of the better short-format anime out there.